Who should register with the Pag-IBIG Fund as members?

 d.
 Has passed satisfactory background/credit and employment/business checks conducted by the developer and the Pag-IBIG Fund;

 e.
 Has no outstanding Pag-IBIG housing loan, either as a principal borrower or co- borrower;

 f.
-Has not availed of a Pag-IBIG housing loan that was foreclosed, cancelled, bought back due to default, or subjected to dacion en pago, which shall include cases where the borrower is no longer interested to pursue the loan and surrenders the property;
+Had no Pag-IBIG housing loan that was foreclosed, cancelled, bought back due to default, or subjected to dacion en pago;

 How to register to Pag-IBIG Fund?